FRC1257/robotics-training/frc/5. Advanced & Misc/Joystick Features.md

 A mathematical explanation from the [source](https://www.chiefdelphi.com/t/joystick-scaling-deadband/355153) cited above:

-    Essentially, it is based off of the point slope form Y = M(X - X0) + Y0.
+    Essentially, it is based off of the point-slope form Y = M(X - X0) + Y0.
 However, Y0 is not used
     because we want the value to start at 0.
 X0 is the deadband adjusted to be positive or negative depending on whether the joystick is in the positive or negative direction.
 The slope was based off of the slope formula, where slope = ( Y2 - Y1 ) / ( X2 – X1 ).
 Y2 is equal to 1 for achieving 100%